-I want to start by saying I really like LinkedIn Ads as a tool for most B2B marketers.
+I want to start by saying I really like LinkedIn Ads as a tool for most B2B social media advertising programs.
 No other platform can offer its targeting options and LinkedIn has done a great job of positioning itself as a key player for showcasing professional endeavors and achievements.
 This means that user data is always up-to-date!

 That being said, nothing is perfect and LinkedIn is not an exception by any means.
 Its advertising platform is known for being slow, expensive and generally counterintuitive.